-The Dr. Phillips House, just to the east of the Wellborn, offers luxury accommodations in Downtown Orlando with grand Victorian rooms and elegant period furnishings.
+The Dr. Phillips House, just to the east of the Wellborn, offers grand Victorian rooms and elegant period furnishings.
 Choose from queen or king four-poster beds and sleigh beds.
 Blending charming luxuries with modern amenities, other features include fireplaces, double whirlpool tubs, marble showers, hardwood floors, in-room refrigerators, and pieces from the Chalet Glass art collection.

 The house is named for Dr. Philip Phillips, the central Florida legend who was a major force in the development of the citrus industry in the late 19th century.
 Dr. Phillips and his wife, Della, were prominent supporters of the arts, hosting many cultural events and Sunday afternoon musicales at the house.
 Their support of the arts continues to this day as profits realized by Dr. Phillips, Inc. are returned to the community in the form of gifts and grants to educational, cultural, and charity organizations.

 Dr. Phillips purchased what was then the Peckham House, which was built in 1893 by Col. Peckham as a wedding present for his daughter.
 Months of remodeling included removal of the facade's two-story porch and replacing it with a massive portico supported by four towering columns, and replacement of the outdated gas lighting with electricity.
 Extra bedrooms and a cellar were added to the interior, and by 1912 Dr. Phillips and family made the house home.
 A carriage house with an upper floor was added north of the house, near present-day Anderson Street, but was later destroyed.

 As late as 1986, the Dr. Phillips house was the primary attraction of the Designers' Show House by the Orlando Opera Guild, but in the years that followed, the house fell into disrepair until acquired and renovated by the Courtyard at Lake Lucerne.